angellgunn/alternate-silversurfer/content/b-o-c.md

-\(2) The process of thinking as characterized above is necessarily independent of language.
-That this is so even for what we call
-\'abstract thinking\' in man is apparent from the observations of humans with split brains \[Cf. Gazzaniga, Bogen and Sperry, 1965\].
+(2) The process of thinking as characterized above is necessarily independent of language.
+That this is so even for what we call 'abstract thinking' in man is apparent from the observations of humans with split brains [Cf. Gazzaniga, Bogen and Sperry, 1965].
 These observations show that the inability of the non-speaking hemisphere to speak does not preclude in it operations that the observer would call abstract thinking, and that the lack of language only implies that it